ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 - Generic signatures have changed.
 Do not explicitly pass generics.

+### count

+- No longer passes `source` observable as a third argument to the predicate.
+That feature was rarely used, and of limited value.
+The workaround is to simply close over the source inside of the function if you need to access it in there.

 ### debounce

 - The observable returned by the `debounce` operator's duration selector must emit a next notification to end the duration.
 Complete notifications no longer end the duration.